nsdf-fabric/nsdf-web/nsdf_tutorial.md

  Images: 48
 ```

-> :bulb: **Note:** The specific numbers in the output might vary based on your installation details and additional information may also appear.
+> **Note:** The specific numbers in the output might vary based on your installation details and additional information may also appear.

 ## Running the Tutorial with Docker

 To run this tutorial, we have prepared a Docker container named [`globalcomputinglab/somospie_openvisus`](https://hub.docker.com/repository/docker/globalcomputinglab/somospie_openvisus/general) that includes all necessary software.
 Ensure you have installed Docker Desktop as outlined in the [Prerequisites](#prerequisites).

-**:bulb: Note: Before following the next steps, make sure to open the Docker Desktop Application.**
+** Note: Before following the next steps, make sure to open the Docker Desktop Application.**

 Now open the terminal and follow the next steps to deploy the tutorial in the Docker container: